When a victim regains freedom from abusive control,

 ABUSIVE INTERVENTION

 Abusive control is the manipulative use of fear, coercion, and power to dominate another person’s autonomy.
-When systems that are supposed to protect domestic violence survivors instead monitor, pressure, or punish them, they recreate the same dynamics of control the survivor sought support to escape.
-An agency that professes helping victims and their families must restore the survivor’s decision making power and reinforce their right to safety and independence.
+When child welfare systems monitor, pressure, and punish parents who report abuse, they can recreate the same dynamics of control the survivor is in need of support to escape.
+An agency that professes helping victims and their families must restore the survivor’s decision-making power and reinforce their right to safety and independence.

 The Coercive Cycle of Control